tbensky/ProjectClock/readme.md

 This will stop the escape wheel again and make the "tock" sound.

-It is difficult designing an escapement.
+It is difficult to design an escapement.
 It is not enough to simply periodically stop the escape wheel.
 The releases (after the contact) have to be shaped so that the pendulum will be given a knudge by the escape wheel with each release.
 This keeps the pendulum swining.

 Here, by trial and error, with adjusting surfaces to $\approx 1$ mm, you can see how the escape wheel tooth slides off of the anchor, in a way that gives a little kick